Avia B-534: Bulgaria

 During 1939, Bulgaria opted to procure a batch of 78 B-534s, well after the enactment of the Czech partition, from Germany, who had captured a large number of the type.
 The last batch of these aircraft were delivered from Czechoslovakia during March 1942.
 On 1 August 1943, 48 of these aircraft were able to make two passes at American Consolidated B-24 Liberator bombers returning from the raid on Ploieşti.
-Hits were scored but no B-24s were shot down and some of the B-534s that received damage in the combat, cracked up on landing.
+Hits were scored but no B-24s were shot down and some of the B-534s that received damage in the combat, broke up on landing.

 The B-534s saw little use as frontline aircraft as Bulgaria had also procured the more capable Bf 109E and the French-built Dewoitine D.520 monoplane fighters.
 After the anti-German coup of 9 September 1944, Bulgaria switched sides overnight.
 As such its B-534s were quickly pressed into use to conduct ground attacks against German units.
 On 10 September 1944, a flight of six B-534s were involved in a brief melee with six German Bf 109s at low altitude.
 One B-534 was lost, but the Germans quickly broke off, wary of both the low altitude and the B-534's manoeuvrability.